 6. You don’t need to lose weight

-If your body has been fighting back whenever you want to lose weight, you now you know why.
-Try the actionable steps listed and eventually you will shed off those stubborn calories.
+If your body has been fighting back whenever you want to lose weight, you now know the probable reason why.
+Try the actionable steps listed and eventually you will shed off those stubborn pounds.